MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-opportunity-scoring.md

     To learn more about the configuration page, see [Understand the configuration page](#understand-the-configuration-page).

 7. Publish the model.

-The prediction opportunity scoring is applied in your organization, and users can see the opportunity scoring in their views under the **Opportunity Score** column.
+   The prediction opportunity scoring is applied in your organization.
+Users can see the opportunity scoring in their views under the **Opportunity Score** column and a widget in the opportunity form.

 >[!IMPORTANT]
->We recommend you not to use the form designer to add the predictive opportunity scoring widget to the opportunity form.
+>Don't use the form designer to add the predictive opportunity scoring widget to the opportunity form.

 > [!NOTE]
 > For more information on how predictive opportunity scoring helps users, see [Convert opportunities into deals](../sales/work-predictive-opportunity-scoring.md).